This tax strategy outlines ACCA’s commitment to meet our tax obligations.

 The consideration, assessment and proactive management of risk forms an integral part of the way ACCA operates.
 Our Enterprise Risk Management approach helps link strategy and risks, as clearly as possible, so that our decision making is transparent and based on robust evidence.

-We invest significant effort in ensuring we have appropriate and robust mechanisms in place to illuminate, escalate and effectively manage risks to our organisation, our members and the accountancy profession in general.
+We invest significant resources in ensuring we have appropriate and robust mechanisms in place to illuminate, escalate and effectively manage risks to our organisation, our members and the accountancy profession in general.

 Due to the global nature and volume of our business, combined with the scale and variability of our tax obligations and the need to interpret increasingly complex and evolving legislation across a range of territories, the emergence of compliance risks, including tax obligations, is inevitable.